 At the same time, the 500 regular meetings we had with hospital management proved to be essential, as this enabled us to have good contact with all the department heads.
 Such support was crucial when it came to implementing the changes that were proposed by the team, and they also helped us to communicate these changes to everyone else.
 Thus, the communication was transparent: we always let everyone know why we were doing what we were doing, and when we were doing it.
 We were also very open to any feedback.

-In our next Better webinar, you will moderate a discussion with Leo Martin-Scott, Lead ePMA Pharmacist at Musgrove Park Hospital in Taunton, where the ePMA implementation seems to be going exceptionally well, and the “go-live” is going to happen by the end of the year.
-Their deputy CCIO and Digital Clinical Safety Lead, David Chalkley, said in an interview that when implementing an ePMA system, you need to invest in a good team and establish as broad an ownership and engagement as possible.
+In our Better webinar 'How to motivate the team during an ePMA Implementation’, you moderated the discussion with David Chalkley, deputy CCIO and Digital Clinical Safety Lead, at Musgrove Park Hospital in Taunton, where the ePMA implementation seems to be going exceptionally well, and the “go-live” is going to happen by the end of the year.
+In an interview he said that when implementing an ePMA system, you need to invest in a good team and establish as broad an ownership and engagement as possible.